QuantiusBenignus/BlahST/README.md

   ./wsi -n
   # If .local/bin is already in the $PATH:
   wsi -n
-  #Can also run wsi --help to get idea of the options for the specific tool:
+  #Can also run with --help to get idea of the options for the specific tool:
   wsi --help
+  wsiAI --help
   ```
 * If using local whisper.cpp, create a symbolic link (the code expects 'transcribe' in your $PATH) to the compiled "whisper-cli" executable in the whisper.cpp directory.
   For example, create it in your `$HOME/.local/bin/` (part of your $PATH) with